Nitrokey/nitrokey-documentation/source/components/nitrokeys/storage/firmware-update-manually.rst

 Installing the USB image with Balena Etcher
 -------------------------------------------

 The program usually opens immediately after installation.
 If not, you will find a shortcut on the desktop.
-Using the application, select the `previously downloaded image file <https://github.com/Nitrokey/nitrokey-storage-update-boot/releases>`__, which ends with “.img.zip”.
+Using the application, select the `previously downloaded image file <https://github.com/Nitrokey/nitrokey-storage-update-boot/releases>`__, which ends with ``.img.zip``.
 Now insert the USB stick.
 It should be recognized automatically.
 Press “Flash!” to proceed.

 .. figure:: images/firmware-update-manually/3.png
    :alt: img3